Distinguishing Access and Filter-Predicates

 Index filter predicates give a false sense of safety; even though an index is used, the performance degrades rapidly on a growing data volume or system load.

-Execution plans created with the DBMS_XPLAN utility (see Section 1.1) show the index usage in the "Predicate Information" section below the tabular execution plan:
+Execution plans that were created using the DBMS_XPLAN utility (see Getting an Execution Plan), show the index usage in the “Predicate Information” section below the tabular execution plan:

 ------------------------------------------------------